-There is a plethora of technology for early childhood education which early years practitioners can use.
+There is a plethora of technology in early years education which early years practitioners can use.
 Yet, no matter how motivating it can be, teachers can often underestimate children’s confidence and experience with ICT in the youngest children.

 The use of technology in early childhood education can cover many grounds in the learning environment.
-It will be important for you to ensure that the focus is on the child’s learning experience, not the technology, so that your guidance will never be out of date as learning can be applied to any situation or ICT tool and resources.
+It will be important for you to ensure that the focus is on the child’s learning experience, not the early childhood education technology so that your guidance will never be out of date as learning can be applied to any situation or ICT tool and resources.

 It will be your knowledge that will be crucial to the imaginative application of the curriculum to the learning situation.